-According to root and branch energetic rhythms in traditional Chinese medicine, Qi flow circulates through the 12 main meridians beginning with the lungs, as respiration is the first independent bodily function of the human vessel.
-Each organ has its point of highest energy and lowest energy throughout a 24 hour cycle.
+According to root and branch energetic rhythms in traditional Chinese medicine, Qi flow circulates through the 12 main meridians beginning with the lungs, as respiration is the first independent bodily function of the human vessel, then systematically flows through each organ.
+The organ systems have their points of highest energy and lowest energy throughout a 24 hour cycle.
 By the insight of these rhythms we can best understand times to participate in basic functions of daily living and also when to communicate with a particular organ or energetic system of the body.
-Chinese Medicine practitioners will sometimes use the horary clock to corroborate their diagnoses.
-Here is more detailed information that the Horary clock can reveal to patterning healthy habits of body-mental functioning-and emotional well-being.
+Chinese Medicine practitioners will sometimes use the horary clock to corroborate their diagnoses and patients typically find the clock to be of great interest.
+Here is more detailed information the Horary clock can reveal to patterning healthy habits of body-mental functioning-and emotional well-being.

 3-5 am the time of the Lungs.
 This is the time where the body should be asleep.
-If woken at this time, soothing breathing exercises are recommended and the body should be kept warm to help the lungs replenish the body with oxygen.
-Emotionally, the lungs are associated with feelings of melancholia, sadness, and grieving.
+If woken at this time, soothing breathing exercises are recommended and the body should be kept warm to enable the lungs replenish the body.
+Emotionally, the lungs are associated with feelings of melancholia, sadness, and grieving and these emotions may be more commonly felt during these hours.

 5 am to 7 am is the time of the Large Intestine.
-This would be the ideal time to have a bowel movement, removing toxins from the previous day before moving forward into the present one.
+This is energetically the ideal time to have a bowel movement, removing toxins from the previous day before moving forward into the present one.
 It is also the ideal time to wash the body and comb hair.
-It is believed that combing hair helps to clear out energy from the mind.
+It is believed that combing hair helps to clear energy from the mind.
 At this time, emotions of defensiveness or feelings of being stuck could be evoked.

 9-11 am is the time of the Spleen, where energy for the day ahead is released from food digestate.
 This is the ideal time to exercise and work.
 Do your most taxing tasks of the day at this time.
 Low self-esteem is an inherent Spleen vulnerability that could be noted at this time.

-11 am- 1 pm is the time of the Heart which will work to pump nutrients around the body to help provide energy and nutrition.
+11 am- 1 pm is the time of the Heart which will work to pump blood throughout the body to provide energy and nutrition.
 Eating a light, cooked meal at this time is recommended.
 Having a one hour nap or a cup of tea is also beneficial during this time.
-Feelings of extreme joy or sadness could be experienced at this time.
+Feelings of significant joy or sadness could be experienced at this time.

-1-3 pm is the time of the Small Intestine, the time when digestion and assimilation of food eaten earlier will be complete.
+1-3 pm is the time of the Small Intestine, the time when digestion will take place and assimilation of food eaten earlier will be complete.
 This is a good time to carry out daily tasks or exercise.
 Vulnerable thoughts or feelings of abandonment may subconsciously arise at this time.

 5-7 pm is the time of the Kidneys when the blood is filtered and the kidneys work to maintain proper chemical balance.
 This is the perfect time to have dinner and to activate your circulation either by walking, having a massage, or stretching.
 Subconscious thoughts of fear can be active at this time.